 1672: The stepped reckoner is invented

 Gottfried Wilhelm Leibniz, a German mathematician, invents the stepped reckoner in 1672.
-It is the first mechanical calculator capable of performing all four arithmetic operations – addition, subtraction, multiplication, and division.
+It is the first mechanical calculator to perform all four arithmetic operations – addition, subtraction, multiplication, and division.

 1714: Earliest patent describing a typewriter